1uciuszzz/vocabulary-card/README.md

 ## about

-a local application for learning vocabulary.
+an application for learning vocabulary.